 Unified communications platforms allow users to instant message, schedule and hold virtual meetings, and share files from their desk phone or softphone.
 Customer relationship management and other business applications, such as SalesForce, AMS 360 and NetSuite, can also be integrated with the phone system to streamline workflows.

 4) Mobility Issues Resolved With New Phone System

 With today’s VoIP phone systems, calls can be automatically forwarded to a mobile device, where the user can access the same tools and services they would find on their desk phone.
 This is far more efficient and reliable than expecting a caller to leave a message and wait for the recipient to retrieve the message and return the call.

-As your business grows in terms of personnel and remote locations, VoIP phone systems make it easy to add users, offices, devices, numbers, services and capacity without reinventing the wheel.
+As your business grows in terms of personnel and remote locations, a new phone system built on a VoIP framework makes it easy to add users, offices, devices, numbers, services and capacity without reinventing the wheel.